From Pogs to Fanny Packs, here are some of the most popular 90s fads that were cool at the time, but definitely aren’t

 High-Waisted Women’s Jeans (aka Mom Jeans) – 90ies Fashion For Moms!

 Are mom jeans 80s or 90s?
 The answer is, both.
 High-waisted women’s jeans first started becoming popular in the late 1980s.
 But it wasn’t until the 1990s that the style of jeans really caught on.
-Thanks to cameos in popular 1990s television shows like Friends and Beverly Hills 90210, high-waisted women’s jeans quickly became very popular with middle-aged American women.
-The style of pants is comfortable and features a high waist cut above the belly button and has extra space in the leg and crotch.
-Most styles also featured an elastic waistband.
+Thanks to cameos in popular 1990s television shows like Friends and Beverly Hills 90210, this 90ies fashion staple quickly became very popular with middle-aged American women.
+The style of pants is comfortable and features a high waist cut above the belly button and has extra space in the legs and crotch.
+Most styles also feature an elastic waistband.

 The term “mom jeans” didn’t completely catch on until 2003 when Saturday Night Live aired the infamous Mom Jeans parody commercial starring Tina Fey, Amy Poehler, Maya Rudolph, and Rachel Dratch.
 The tagline in the commercial was this: “For this Mother’s Day, don’t give Mom that bottle of perfume.
 Give her something that says, ‘I’m not a woman anymore… I’m a mom!'”